noobiaz/AI-for-S.E.A-Computer-Vision-Challenge/README.md

 The model we use is a pretrained ResNet50 model from torchvision.models library.

 ### Model Reproducibility
 We train the model on a single Tesla V100 GPU with a 89% accuracy on the test dataset.
 We implement an automated model saving that can be used later to reproduce the model performance.
-The instructions are included in the notebook file.
+The instructions are included in the Stanford_Car_ResNet50.ipynb file.